GraeA85/Graevehart/README.md

 #### **Sorting and Setting**
 * Sort the list of available products.
 * Sort a specific category of product.
-* Sort multiple categories of products simultaneously.
 * Search for a product by name or description.
 * Easily see what I have searched for and the number of results.
-* Sort based on what is currently on sale (when a sale is active).

 <br/>